-That's a weighted blanket, a commodity that used to be a therapist's tool but has exploded into the mainstream in the past two years.
-If you feel like everyone you know is buying, talking about or researching weighted blankets, you're not alone.
+That's now one of the world's best weighted blankets.
+These used to be a therapist's tool but have since exploded into the mainstream in the past two years.
+If you feel like everyone you know is buying, talking about or researching these blankets, you're not alone.

 Today, manufacturers tend to tout their blankets as relaxation tools to prevent both anxiety and insomnia.
 In theory, a heavier cover does a better job of molding to your body, making you more comfortable and secure.
 It also puts up more resistance, making it harder for you to toss and turn, and slowing down your heart rate and breathing.

 Some research also indicates that the sensation of "slow, gentle touch" may activate areas of a user's brain that process emotion, and help create pleasant sensations.
 If you've had a backrub or massage before, you may have experienced this.

 Other experts claim that by replicating the sensation of hugging, weighted blankets can increase production of oxytocin (known to facilitate relationships and bonding), dopamine and melatonin, and even reduce sleepwalking.

 But most of the studies done on this topic are small, and there's no consensus in the scientific community about the efficacy of these blankets.
 A 2012 study published in Australasian Psychiatry found that weighted blankets in an inpatient facility decreased users' anxiety and stress, while a 2014 study found no difference between real weighted blankets and placebo blankets when it came to helping autistic children to sleep.